pmarsh41/Notes-Jan-2015/final-project.md

 > Also called the *Capstone Projects*

-This is going to be a large project that you will carry out **BY YOURSELF OR WITH A RAILS STUDENT** to show off on Demo Day (Friday, December 12th).
+This is going to be a large project that you will carry out **BY YOURSELF OR WITH A RAILS STUDENT** to show off on Demo Day.

 ## Requirements:

 - You must either do the project **BY YOURSELF OR WITH A RAILS STUDENT**.
-If you partner with a Rails student.
 - You must make regular commits each day (atleast 30 commits throughout the 3 week period).
 - You must have tests written for your project.
 - You must use a script loader (like `loader.js` and `require.js`), or `browserify`.